Requirements for Neurofeedback Certification

 Prerequisite Education

-Candidates are required to hold a bachelor degree or higher from a regionally accredited academic institution, in a BCIA approved health care field.
-Licensed RNs are accepted with an A.A. degree.
-BCIA approved health care fields include: psychology, nursing, (including two-year registered nurses with license, not LVNs or LPNs), physical therapy, occupational therapy, social work, counseling, rehabilitation, chiropractic, recreational therapy, physician’s assistant (with certification or license), exercise physiology, speech pathology, and sports medicine.
+Candidates are required to hold a bachelor’s degree or higher from a regionally accredited academic institution, in a BCIA approved health care field.
+Licensed RNs are accepted with an AA degree.
+BCIA-approved health care fields include: psychology, medicine, nursing (including two-year registered nurses with license, not LVNs or LPNs), physical therapy, occupational therapy, social work, counseling, marriage family therapy, rehabilitation, chiropractic, recreational therapy, physician’s assistant (with certification or license), exercise physiology, speech pathology, and sports medicine.
 The following fields require a master’s degree: music therapy and counseling education (MEd in counseling).
-Appropriately credentialed doctors of medicine are also accepted.
-Credentialed special education teachers may be certified to work in educational environments.
-Degrees in health care fields other than those listed above must be submitted to the Certification Review
+Degrees in health care fields other than those listed above must be submitted for review.

 Didactic Neurofeedback Education – 36 Hours